ltonetwork/indexer/README.md

     {
         "error": "State check failed.
 Reason: negative waves balance: 3Mr6yz6hp7cDKBaNzKuMFU6Nh2UjfpdvtHa, old: 3, new: -99997"
     }

+When using API and performing `save` operation call, it does not auto-perform `verify` operation, so you should perform it manually.

 ## Script for fetching anchors list